alex-wap/app-store/README.md

 * Click Create

 ## iTunes Connect App Information
+* Category is required.
+* Click Save (top right corner)
+* Click Yellow "1.0 Prepare for Submission" on the left sidebar.
+INSERT SCREENSHOT HERE

+## iOS App 1.0 Prepare for Submission
+* Choose File > Your iPhone screenshot from the prerequisite section.
+* Click iPad button above screenshot preview.
+* Choose File > Your iPad screenshot from the prerequisite section.
+* Click Save (top right)
-* Name is required.
-Description is required.
-Keywords are required.
+* Description is required.
+* Keywords are required.
 * Support URL is required (your website or github).
-Private Policy URL is required (same link).
+* Ignore "Build" for now and scroll down to "General App Information".

+## General App Information
+* App Icon > Choose File > Your 1024x1024px icon from prerequisite section.
+* Click edit next to "Rating".
+Fill out questionnaire.
+Be careful, **it's easier to get approved if you don't select "Made For Kids".** Click Done.
 * Copyright (your business name) required.
 * Address information is required.

-* Category is required.
-* Click edit next to "Rating".
-Fill out questionnaire.
-Be careful, **it's easier to get approved if you select "Not Made For Kids".**
+## App Review Information
 * Fill out contact information for "App Review Information"
 * You do not need a "Demo Account".
+Uncheck the box.
-* Automatically release version.
+* Select "Automatically release this version".
 * Click the Save button in the top right.
-* Switch Tab to "Pricing".
+* Click Pricing and Availability in the top left corner.

+## Pricing and Availability
 * Select Price Tier "Free".
 * Save.
+* Click Yellow "1.0 Prepare for Submission" on the left sidebar.
 * Switch to Xcode.

+## Xcode
 * Select your build target as "Generic iOS Device"
 ![build target](https://github.com/alex-wap/app-store/blob/master/images/3.png "build target")
 * From the Top Menu Bar, Select **Product > Archive**
 ![archive](https://github.com/alex-wap/app-store/blob/master/images/4.png "archive")
+* After Archiving successfully, a window will open with your archive.
-* After Archiving, Find your Provisioning Profile file and double-click it from your Finder.
+* Find your Provisioning Profile file (most likely in your Downloads Folder) and double-click it from your Finder.
 * Xcode will open the file.
 * Click Validate.
+Choose Development Team.
 Loading Screen.
 Click Validate again.
 * Wait for "Validation Successful". (long wait) Click Done.
   * Most errors will occur at this stage.
 Read the error messages and check Stack Overflow for solutions if they are not obvious.
 * Click "Submit...".
 Select your Development Team.
 Click Choose.